tommyp/multifilter/README.md

 })
 ```

-If you have multiple tables on the same page, you can pass a jQuery object for the table element
+If you have multiple tables on the same page, you can pass a jQuery object for the table element.

 ```javascript
 $(document).ready(function() {